Raise your hand if the following sounds familiar.

 What kind of stuff are they planning to buy online in the near term?
 According to PwC:

-- 36% of those surveyed in this cohort expected they would spend more on takeout food
+• 36% of those surveyed in this cohort expected they would spend more on takeout food

-- 36% also noted they would spend more on fashion
+• 36% also noted they would spend more on fashion

-- 32% pointed out they would spend money on health and beauty
+• 32% pointed out they would spend money on health and beauty

-- 26% indicated they would spend more on travel
+• 26% indicated they would spend more on travel

-Finally, we aren’t looking at spendthrifts here.
-These much younger adults have inherited careful spending habits from millennials and developed savings mindsets that will be in place well throughout their adulthood.
+You know what else is interesting?
+Generation Z members like luxurious things, but we aren’t looking at spendthrifts here.
+They’ve inherited careful spending habits from millennials and developed savings mindsets that will be in place well throughout their adulthood.
+They’re less susceptible to advertising about the next big thing.

-So, to summarize Generation Z:
+So, to summarize Gen Z:

-- They’re interested in luxury items to prove uniqueness
+• They’re interested in luxury items to prove uniqueness.

-- They want the shopping experience, and spend on eating out
+• They want the shopping experience, and spend on eating out.

-- They have a savings mindset
+• They have a savings mindset.

 Now let’s examine this cohort’s grandparents.